-There are multiple factors affecting small businesses.
+In our recent small business survey, respondents listed hiring and onboarding as their top concerns.
+Certainly, there are multiple factors affecting small businesses.
 First off, the labor market is not easing up.
-In some industries, hiring may be even more difficult than in 2021.
+In some industries, hiring may be even more difficult than last year.

 The unemployment rate is rapidly declining and may dip below 3.5% by the end of 2022, which would be one of the lowest rates in recorded history.
 Omicron may drive a second wave of baby boomers to retire early, further reducing the supply of labor.
-All these factors will propel severe labor shortages and recruiting difficulties through 2022.
 (CNN )

 Secondly, job seekers are prioritizing company culture and values.
 Communicating these effectively requires a new approach.
 Thirdly, small businesses need to attract, screen and extend an offer more quickly than ever before.

-The good news about small business hiring in 2022?
+The good news about small business hiring?
 Small employers can use the same techniques as the big guns–and there is affordable software to help.